What do otolaryngologists do?

-Breathing difficulties can range from the mild (for example, stridor) to the life-threatening, such as airway obstructions.
-These problems can be caused by a variety of different underlying conditions.5,6
+Breathing difficulties can range from mild, such as stridor, to life-threatening, such as severe airway obstructions.
+A variety of different underlying conditions can cause these problems.

-According to the AAO-HNS, more than 55,000 Americans will develop cancer of the head and neck this year.
-The majority of cases are considered preventable, and it is estimated that nearly 13,000 of these people will die from the disease.7
+According to the AAO-HNS, more than 55,000 people will develop cancer of the head and neck in the U.S. this year, and nearly 13,000 of these people will die from the disease.

 3) Chronic sinusitis

-This condition involves inflammation and swelling of the nasal passages, with a build-up of mucus and possible difficulty breathing through the nose.
-Chronic sinusitis can be caused by infection, the growth of polyps within the nose or a deviated septum (see below).8
+This condition involves chronic inflammation and swelling of the nasal passages, with a build-up of mucus and breathing difficulties through the nose.
+Infection, the growth of polyps within the nose, or a deviated septum can all contribute to chronic sinusitis.

 4) Cleft lip and cleft palate

-A split in the oral structure whereby the lip and/or palate fails to fuse during fetal development.
-Clefts can vary in size, ranging from those causing minor problems to those that seriously interfere with eating, speaking and breathing.9
+This is a split in the mouth in which the lip, palate, or both do not fully develop during fetal growth.
+Clefts can vary in size, ranging from those that cause minor problems to those that seriously interfere with eating, speaking, and breathing.

 6) Drooping eyelids

-Excessive sagging of the upper eyelid can be part of the natural aging process but can also be caused by several different underlying conditions such as diabetes, stroke, and tumors that affect nerve or muscle reactions.
-Drooping eyelids can sometimes hinder vision.12
+Excessive sagging of the upper eyelid can be part of the natural aging process, but several different underlying conditions might also be responsible, such as diabetes mellitus, stroke, and tumors that affect nerves or muscle reactions.

 8) Hearing loss

-Loss of hearing can affect people of all ages and is caused by a variety of different problems.
-Aging, exposure to loud noise, viruses, heart conditions, head injuries and trauma, stroke and tumors have all been known to lead to gradual hearing loss.15
+Loss of hearing can occur in people of all ages and has a variety of possible causes.
+Aging, exposure to loud noise, viruses, heart conditions, head injuries, stroke, and tumors might all lead to gradual hearing loss.

 9) Swallowing disorder

 People of any age can have difficulty moving food, liquid, and saliva from the mouth to the stomach.
-This condition is called dysphagia and can cause discomfort, impair nutrition, and lead to coughing and choking.16
+This condition is called dysphagia and may cause discomfort, impair nutrition, and lead to coughing and choking.

-Roughly 1 in 10 adults in America have experienced tinnitus lasting at least five minutes in the past year.36 Tinnitus is the perception of sound when there is no external source of that sound.
-Roughly 1 in 5 people with the condition experience bothersome tinnitus, a more severe form that can cause distress and negatively affect quality of life and functional health.17
+Tinnitus is the perception of sound when no external source of that sound is actually present.
+Roughly 1 in 5 people with the condition experience bothersome tinnitus, a more severe form that can cause distress and negatively impact on quality of life and functional health.

-Tonsils and adenoids are part of the body's immune system and are situated in the throat.
-Their role is to sample bacteria and viruses that enter the body through the nose and mouth, but they can be prone to recurrent infection, which may necessitate surgery.18
+The tonsils and adenoids in the throat are part of the immune system.
+Their role is to sample bacteria and viruses that enter the body through the nose and mouth, but they can be prone to recurrent infections, which might lead to surgery.

 12) Vertigo and dizziness

-Dizziness is a general term to describe sensations of light-headedness and imbalance.
-Vertigo is a specific form of dizziness involving a feeling of motion when there is no motion (such as a spinning sensation or sensation of falling).
-Vertigo can be caused by conditions affecting the central nervous system (including nerves controlling balance) and organs in the inner ear.19
+Dizziness is a general term for describing sensations of light-headedness and imbalance.
+Vertigo is a specific form of dizziness involving a spinning sensation or a feeling of falling when there is no motion.

 13) Voice disorders

-Voice disorders can be caused by many things, including injury to the vocal cords, viruses, cancer and recurrent acid reflux.
-Diseases can result in hoarseness, lower vocal pitch, vocal fatigue and complete loss of voice.20
+Many conditions, including injury to the vocal cords, viruses, cancer, and recurrent chronic acid reflux, can result in voice disorders.
+Diseases can result in hoarseness, lower vocal pitch, vocal fatigue, and complete loss of the voice.

-Otolaryngologists are required to perform a range of procedures as befitting the large number of conditions they treat.
-These procedures also range in scale and complexity, from intricate microvascular reconstruction to surgery that encompasses the entire neck.
+These procedures range in scale and complexity, from complex microvascular reconstruction to surgery that encompasses the entire neck.

-The following list of procedures commonly performed by otolaryngologists offers an overview of the scope of their work:
+The following list of procedures offers an overview of the vast scope of their work.